Apache0ne/GROQAPIW-CONTEXT/README.md

 # GROQ LLM Node With Context

-This repository hosts a forked version of GROQ LLM Node from @MNeMoNiCuZ.
+This repository hosts a forked version of GROQ LLM Node from @MNeMoNiCuZ .
 Added the context ability for Groq’s API.
 The forked Node now can hold context from all chats using a random uuid4 ID key to call the chats context from the JSON file that has all the saved chats.
 Below I will leave the og way to use the node and then add my extra ways under.
 I highly recommend checking out the rest of @MNeMoNiCuZ nodes.

 ## Groq LLM API W/CONTEXT
 This node makes an API call to groq, and returns the response in text format.